LeonLow97-Sandbox/git-github-bootcamp/colt_steele/git-branching.md

 - `git checkout -b <branch name>`
   - create a new branch and switch to it all in one go.

+## Switching Branches with Unstaged Changes

+- If you modified an old file, need to add & commit or stash those changes before switching branches.
+- If you created a new file, it is possible to switch branches.
+  - However, it is recommended to add & commit or stash the changes before switching branches.

 ## Deleting & Renaming Branches

 ## HEAD & Refs